thomasneirynck/chopchop.js/README.md

            iterator
                 .groupByAsync(sign)
                 .then(function(map){
-                    //map is an POJSO (plain-old JS object)
+                    //map is an plain-old JS object
-                    //where the key is eith
+                    //where the key is either 'negative','zero', or 'positive'
-                    //and the value is an array of the elements that });
+                    //and the value is an array of the elements that correspond to the hash-function });

 ###Controlling the duration of the iteration###

-All Async method (mapAsync, reduceAsync, filterAsync, groupByAsync) can take an optional options object as a last parameter.
+All methods (mapAsync, reduceAsync, filterAsync, groupByAsync) can take an optional options object as a last parameter.

-This object can have 3 optional properties:
+This object has 3 optional properties:

 1. maxIterationTime: a number
 2. maxN: an integer specifying how many items may maximally be processed in a single time-step.